 - Saw Dust.
 Dust created through wood-working is converted into a recycled, saleable material.

 - Natural Fibers.
 The majority of Vanguard cushion options include a mix of duck feathers and down, which are all natural by-products.

 - Springs.
 Vanguard's coils contain more than 80% scrap or recycled material.
 The manufacturing process uses no chemicals or hazardous materials, and all finished springs are shipped in recycled-paper cartons.

 - Salvaged Fabrics.
 Vanguard also offers several fabrics that have been salvaged from other resources.
-Whether it's a patched and worn truck tarp, or 100-year-old hemp feed sacks from France, we love to take advantage of the eco-chic trend and use upcycled fabrics for statement-making upholstery pieces.
+Whether it's a patched and worn truck tarp or a 100-year-old hemp feed sack from France, we love to take advantage of the eco-chic trend and use up-cycled fabrics for statement-making upholstery pieces.

 - Printed Materials.
 Many of Vanguard's printed catalogs and point-of-purchase materials bear the mark of the International Forest Stewardship Council.
 This certification means that forest products used in our printed materials were made from forests whose owners and managers followed the best social and environmental practices.
 This includes earth-friendly paper, soy-based inks and partnerships with printers who are FSC-certified.

 - Marketing Correspondence.
-Over 10 years ago, Vanguard embarked on a goal to have a paper-less administration process.
+Over a decade ago, Vanguard embarked on a goal to have a paperless administration process.
 All of our acknowledgements and invoices are now emailed to our customers, rather than printing paper products.
 Our state-of-the-art scanning software allows the administrative side of the business to eliminate paper in the office.
 Similarly, with new ways of digitally communicating with our retail and consumer customers, we have eliminated printed event invitations, product tear-sheets, and even some catalogs and price lists.